PayBy/botim-money-docs/demos/hosted-paypage.md

 # Hosted Paypage

-The **Iframe Payment Page** is a secure checkout interface hosted by **PayBy**, which can be seamlessly embedded into your website to enable smooth payment processing.
+The **Iframe Payment Page** is a secure checkout interface hosted by **Botim Money Business**, which can be seamlessly embedded into your website to enable smooth payment processing.

 ---